ropable/wot1-avenger/README.md

 # COPYRIGHT

-This project is based upon a copyrighted work to which I make no assertion of ownership.
-The author is [NAME](URL) and the illustrator is [NAME](URL).
+This project is based upon a copyrighted work called [Avenger](http://www.goodreads.com/book/show/1029651.Avenger_) to which I make no assertion of ownership.
+The authors are [Mark Smith](http://www.goodreads.com/author/show/40911.Mark_Smith) and Jamie Thompson.
 While the software portions of the project were written by myself, the setting, fiction and illustrations are intellectual property of their respective copyright holders.
 I have duplicated these elements as part of the project on the basis that the book is relatively obscure and long out of print.
+This is obviously a complete infringement of copyright, however I'm hoping that the copyright holder(s) will forgive me on the following basis:

+1. This project is entirely noncommercial in nature;
+2. I haven't advertised or promoted it anywhere;
-This project is also entirely noncommercial in nature, with the intent of preserving this work for future audiences as well as being a learning activity.
+3. It was created with the intent of preserving this work for future audiences
+4. It was undertaken as a learning activity.

+Doesn't really count as "fair use", but hope springs eternal eh?

 The copyright holder needs only to send a request to <ashley@ropable.com>, and I will remove the application and project from public view.